How can you improve your reach and engagement on LinkedIn? It all starts with your content.

 But individuals have got a bigger sphere of followers overall, bigger second and third line network.
 And so if all of them were to be posting, then their coverage through the whole LinkedIn network spans, you know, it's a big a zone of influence.
 And so nudging people to respond to one post it has has limited value in my experience.
 Much better for them to post independently.

-Yeah.
+Wendy: Yeah.
 So, again, it's that balance of efficiency versus having authentic relationships.
-And yeah, this feels like efficient on the surface, but it might not yield.
+And yeah, this feels efficient on the surface, but it might not yield.
 Exactly.

-What does it be to be as human to human?
-We all realize that, but sometimes we fall in these booby traps for sure.
-Well, let's let's round things out.
+Wendy: What is it, B2B is human to human?
+We all realize that, but sometimes we fall in these B2B traps for sure.
+Well, let's round things out.

 We're talking a little bit about LinkedIn profiles.
 I know that you help both companies and individuals strengthen these.
 So what are some some things that are overlooked or common mistakes that are made in this area?